Recycling Reflections for Perfect Photon Capture: Exponential decay packet

 \section{Exponential decay packet}

 Exponential decay pulses, common in quantum optics due to spontaneous emission, provide a practical case study for our method.
-Similar to the previous section, we choose time unit that satisfies $\gamma=1$, and assume zero intrinsic loss $ \kappa_{i}=0$.
+Similar to the previous section, we choose time unit that satisfies $\gamma=1$, i.e. \(t\) will be in the units of \(\gamma^{-1}\) and \(\kappa\) will be in the units of \(\gamma\), and assume zero intrinsic loss $ \kappa_{i}=0$.
 For the exponential decay packet

 equation \ref{kappa1} gives a similar choice of \(\kappa_1(t)\) similar to previous section: initially, \(\kappa_1(t)=\kappa_{1,\max}\) and reduced to \(\frac{\kappa_{1,\max}e^{-t+t_1}}{1+\kappa_{1,\max}\left(1-e^{-t+t_1}\right)}\) for \(t>t_1=\frac{2}{\kappa_{1,\max}-1}\ln{\frac{2\kappa_{1,\max}}{\kappa_{1,\max}+1}}\), resulting in